CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cities with the lowest auto insurance rates in Connecticut
+Connecticut cities with the lowest auto insurance rates

-The table below shows a list of cities in Connecticut with the most affordable car insurance rates.
+Find below a list of Connecticut cities with the lowest car insurance rates.

 CityFull coverage annual rates